emclaren/external-internal-clock/README.md

-# external-internal-clock
+## external-internal-clock
-external internal clock

-/*** README: The External Internal Clock requires the processing.sound library.
+ README: The External Internal Clock requires the processing.sound library.
 To install, please click Sketch -> Import Library -> Add Library.
 Search for "processing.sound", the author is "The Processing Foundation".
-If you do not wish to install the sound library, please simply comment out the 3  sections of code labelled "Audio Code"***/
+If you do not wish to install the sound library, please simply comment out the 3  sections of code labelled "Audio Code"

-/*  The External Internal Clock is intended to immerse viewers in a manifestation of stress related to the passage of time throughout the day.
+The External Internal Clock is intended to immerse viewers in a manifestation of stress related to the passage of time throughout the day.
 The experience is meant to be challenging to watch.
-If you do not wish to look for more than a few seconds, the following are the processes that take place as time progresses:
+If you do not wish to look for more than a few seconds, the following are the processes that take placeas time progresses:
      -"Thoughts" flash on the screen every 8 seconds, as well as at random (5 frames out of every 100) -The nature of "thoughts" change depending on the time of day (defined as morning/afternoon/evening/night) -The randomness of the "thoughts" background colour changes depending on the time of day